psychobytes/hackthebox-stuff/writeup/heal.md

 we found a password on a php file.
 ![image](https://github.com/user-attachments/assets/4ee8727b-bcd8-40f6-a6c5-2e8d858b9bfa)

-access the php file and it turns out that the password is the password used for the database.
+access the php file and it turns out that the password used for the database.
 ![image](https://github.com/user-attachments/assets/553b8f8b-6ef9-4162-832b-244d892fb414)

 even if it turns out that the password is a database password, there is a possibility that another user will use the same password. try logging in as ralph with that password. login failed. if you look in the home directory, there is a home directory for another user, ron. try logging in as ron with that password. login successful.